John Williams (guitarist)

-John Christopher Williams AO OBE (born 24 April 1941) is an Australian virtuosic classical guitarist renowned for his ensemble playing as well as his interpretation and promotion of the modern classical guitar repertoire.
+John Christopher Williams AO OBE (born 24 April 1941) is British guitarist, particularly of ensemble playing as well as interpretation and promotion of the modern classical guitar repertoire.
 In 1973, he shared a Grammy Award in the Best Chamber Music Performance category with fellow guitarist Julian Bream for Together (released in the US as Julian and John (Works by Lawes, Carulli, Albéniz, Granados)).
 Guitar historian Graham Wade has said that "John is perhaps the most technically accomplished guitarist the world has seen."

 Early life

-John Williams is an only child who was born on 24 April 1941 in Melbourne to an English father, Len Williams, who bought John, at age 4, his first guitar with a modified neck.
-Len would later found the Spanish Guitar Centre in London.
-His mother Melaan (née Ah Ket) was the daughter of William Ah Ket, the first Australian barrister of Chinese heritage.
-In 1952, the family moved to England where he attended Friern Barnet Grammar School, London.
+John Williams is an only child who was born on 24 April 1941 in Melbourne to an English father, Len Williams, who bought John, at age four, his first guitar with a modified neck.
+Len would later found the Spanish Guitar Centre in London, England.
+John's mother Melaan (née Ah Ket) was the daughter of William Ah Ket, the first Australian barrister of Chinese heritage.
+In 1952, the family moved to England, where John attended Friern Barnet Grammar School, London.

 Williams was initially taught guitar by his father, who was a musically disciplined and accomplished classical guitarist.
 From the age of 11, Williams attended summer courses with Andrés Segovia at the Accademia Musicale Chigiana in Siena, Italy.
 He attended the Royal College of Music in London, from 1956 to 1959, studying piano because the college did not have a guitar section.
-In 1958 at 17, he made his musical debut performing publicly at London's Wigmore Hall.
-Upon his college graduation he was invited to create and then to run their guitar department for its first two years of life.
+In 1958, when he was 17 years old, he made his musical debut performing publicly at London's Wigmore Hall.
+Upon graduating from his college, he was invited to create and then to run their guitar department for its first two years of life.
 Williams maintains links with the college (and also with the Royal Northern College of Music in Manchester).

 Classical guitarist

-Williams' first professional performance was at the Wigmore Hall in London on 6 November 1958.
-Since then, he has been performing throughout the world and has made regular appearances on radio and TV.
-He has extended the repertoire by commissioning guitar concertos from composers such as Stephen Dodgson, André Previn, Patrick Gowers, Richard Harvey, and Steve Gray.
+Since his first professional performance at the Wigmore Hall in London on 6 November 1958, Williams has performed throughout the world and has made regular appearances on radio and TV.
+He has extended the repertoire by commissioning guitar concertos from composers such as Peter Sculthorpe, Stephen Dodgson, André Previn, Patrick Gowers, Richard Harvey, and Steve Gray.
 Williams has recorded albums of duets with fellow guitarists Julian Bream and Paco Peña.

 Williams is a visiting professor and honorary member of the Royal Academy of Music in London.

 Williams mostly uses Greg Smallman guitars, after using Spanish Fleta during the 1970s.